chrisjamesjackmccray/25-data-modeling/explorer.md

 user_id - integer - id of user
-URL - string - address of blog posts image - string - image accompanying blog post
+URL - string - address of blog posts image - string - image accompanying blog post body - string - field that holds the blog post title - string - Title of the author

 ## Comment Model
 user_id - integer - the id of the user